lavanet/lava/x/dualstaking/README.md

 ### Hooks

 Dual staking module uses [staking hooks](keeper/hooks.go) to achieve its functionality.
-1. AfterDelegationModified: this hook is called whenever a delegation is changed, whether it is created, or modified (NOT when completly removed). it calculates the difference in providers and validators stake to determine the action of the user (delegation or unbonding) depending on who is higher and than does the same with provider delegation.
+1. AfterDelegationModified: this hook is called whenever a delegation is changed, whether it is created, or modified (NOT when completely removed). it calculates the difference in providers and validators stake to determine the action of the user (delegation or unbonding) depending on who is higher and than does the same with provider delegation.
     * If provider delegations > validator delegations: user unbonded, uniform unbond from providers delegations (priority to empty provider).
     * If provider delegations < validator delegations: user delegation, delegate to the empty provider.
 2. BeforeDelegationRemoved: this hook is called when a delegation to a validator is removed (unbonding of all the tokens). uniform unbond from providers delegations